The following fees apply to all students.

 |Headstart||A$0 per course||A$400 per course|

-HECS-HELP loans are not available for Headstart or ILP fees.
+HECS-HELP loans are not available for Headstart fees.

 † Domestic students include Australian Citizens, Permanent Residents of Australia and New Zealand Citizens.